-- (a) Kicks or attempts to kick an opponent; - (b) Trips an opponent, i.e., throwing or attempting to throw him by the use of the legs or by stooping in front of or behind him; - (c) Jumps at an opponent; - (d) Charges an opponent in a violent or dangerous manner; - (e) Charges an opponent from behind unless the latter be obstructing; - (f) Strikes or attempts to strike an opponent; - (g) Holds an opponent; - (h) Pushes an opponent; - Handles the ball, i.e., carries, strikes or propels the ball with his hand or arm.
-(This does not apply to the goalkeeper within his own penalty-area);
+- (a) Kicks or attempts to kick an opponent; - (b) Trips an opponent, i.e., throwing or attempting to throw him by the use of the legs or by stooping in front of or behind him; - (c) Jumps at an opponent; - (d) Charges an opponent in a violent or dangerous manner; - (e) Charges an opponent from behind unless the latter is obstructing; - (f) Strikes or attempts to strike an opponent; - (g) Holds an opponent; - (h) Pushes an opponent; - Handles the ball, i.e., carries, strikes or propels the ball with his hand or arm.
+(This does not apply to the goalkeeper within his own penalty-area):

-shall be penalised by the award of a direct free-kick to be taken by the opposing side from the place where the offence occurred.
+shall be penalised by the award of a direct free-kick to be taken by the opposing team from the place where the offence occurred, unless the offence is committed by a player in his opponents' goal area, in which case, the free-kick shall be taken from a point anywhere within that half of the goal area in which the offence occurred.

-Should a player of the defending side intentionally commit one of the above nine offences within the penalty-area he shall be penalised by a penalty-kick.
+Should a player of the defending team intentionally commit one of the above nine offences within the penalty-area he shall be penalised by a penalty-kick.